UIGF-org/UIGF-org.github.io/docs/en/standards/uigf.md

           },
           "time": {
             "type": "string",
-            "title": "Time when the item was obtained" },
+            "title": "Time when the item was obtained.
+This MUST BE THE String typed value captured intact from the gacha record webpage WITHOUT ANY CONVERTION TO ANY DATE TYPES.
+Any conversion of such can cause potential timezone mistakes if the device time zone differs from the server time zone, unless special treatments are applied by individual app devs."
+          },
           "name": {
             "type": "string",